-The Wisconsin Humane Society is actively pursues public policies that align with our mission: to create a community where people value animals and treat them with respect and kindness.
+The Wisconsin Humane Society actively pursues public policies that align with our mission: to make a difference for animals and the people who love them.
 We lobby legislators in the State Capitol, we work with Milwaukee County and City officials, and we offer easy ways for our supporters to communicate with their legislators.

 WHS does not have the jurisdiction to investigate or prosecute animal abuse, but we do want to provide concerned citizens with information on how to make an effective police report.
 View